rn1hd/crwn-clothing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is served as my training to get familiar in React ecosystem from an online course conducted by one of the best instructors [Yihua Zhang](https://github.com/ZhangMYihua) and his team.
 Here is the link to the original repository: [https://github.com/ZhangMYihua/crwn-clothing-v2](https://github.com/ZhangMYihua/crwn-clothing-v2)

+The live version of the app can be accessed through [https://crwn-live-002.herokuapp.com/](https://crwn-live-002.herokuapp.com/).

 ## Available Scripts

 In the project directory, you can run: